WPKQ

-WPKQ (103.7 MHz) is a commercial FM radio station licensed to North Conway, New Hampshire.
-It is owned by Townsquare Media and it simulcasts the alternative rock radio format of its sister station 94.3 WCYY.
+WPKQ (103.7 FM) is a commercial radio station licensed to North Conway, New Hampshire.
+It is owned by Townsquare Media and simulcasts the alternative rock format of 94.3 WCYY from the Portland, Maine, area.
 It is an affiliate of the New England Patriots Radio Network.
-In morning drive time, it carries the sports show Toucher and Rich from WBZ-FM Boston.
-WPKQ's main studios are at One City Center in Portland, Maine.
+WPKQ shares its main studio with WCYY at One City Center in Portland, Maine, with its sales office and auxiliary studio located in North Conway.

 WPKQ has an effective radiated power (ERP) of 22,500 watts.
-Its transmitter is atop Mount Washington, New Hampshire, the tallest peak in the Northeast, alongside sister station WHOM 94.9 FM.
+Its transmitter is atop Mount Washington, the tallest peak in the Northeast, alongside sister station WHOM (94.9 FM).
 It primarily serves northern New Hampshire and western Maine, but its city-grade signal can also be heard in parts of Vermont and Quebec.